tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

       },
       plugins: [
         new MiniCssExtractPlugin({
-          // this filename is relative to output.path
+          // filename is relative to output.path
           //
-          // I use [hash] instead of [chunkhash] (like in output.filename)
-          // because it's used in basic mini-css-extract-plugin example.
-          //
           // https://github.com/webpack-contrib/mini-css-extract-plugin#long-term-caching:
-          // use [contenthash] for long term caching.
+          // use [contenthash] instead of [hash] for long term caching.
-          filename: devMode ? 'css/app.css' : 'css/app-[hash].css',
+          filename: devMode ? 'css/[name].css' : 'css/[name]-[hash].css',
-          // IDK when chunkFilename is used so I don't set it here }),
+          // IDK when and how chunkFilename is used so I don't set it here }),
       ],
       optimization: {